carolyn2004/carolyn2004/README.md

  - [Hearty Eats - a restaurant reservation website created with AWS services]
     - Used Adobe XD to create UX design of the website then coded it onto Visual Studio Code (HTML & CSS & Javascript).
     - Made use of microservices architecture and created 3 microservices for this web application.
-    - Made use of dynamoDB for database, API gateway for routes and AWS lambda for coding the functionality.
+    - Made use of dynamoDB for database (store user & restaruant info, reservations etc), API gateway for routes and AWS lambda for coding the functionality.
+    - Made use of S3 Bucket to store user profile images.
     - Deployed using Elastic Beanstalk with Node.js server.
     - Attained A for this module - Cloud Application Development.